Skip to main content

 You might need to increase the hardware specifications of your Splunk Enterprise Security deployment beyond the minimum hardware requirements based on your environment.

-- Detection rule complexity: Splunk ES 8.1 continues to expand capabilities for event-based and finding-based detections.
-If your deployment relies heavily on complex detection rules or high volumes of risk-based alerts, you may need to scale your indexers to handle increased indexing and search demands.
+• Detection rule complexity: Splunk ES 8.3 continues to expand capabilities for event-based and finding-based detections.
+If your deployment relies heavily on complex detection rules or high volumes of risk-based alerts, you might need to scale your indexers to handle increased indexing and search demands.

 Supported deployments